From Calvary to the Rapture; from Abraham, Isaac,

 Genesis the Beginning

 The short video just below depicts the Days of Creation accompanied by some particularly uplifting (befitting) music.
 The music comes from a Depression Era Orchestra that (perhaps) played in small towns throughout the USA in the late 1930s, bringing a little bit of culture to a starving (in more ways than one) Depression Era Populace.
-The Orchestras were part of government programs attempting to deal with the Depression, and whichever of them was responsible for this particular recording has been lost to history, perhaps this was a session wherein your grandparents in, say, Old Town, Maine, or San Bernadino, California … were present.
+The Orchestras were part of government programs attempting to deal with the Depression; perhaps this was a session wherein your grandparents in, say, Old Town, Maine, or San Bernardino, California were present.
 Enjoy!